kodaneflash/TinyML/README.md

 ## 6. Contributing

 We love contributions!
-You can get started with [issues](https://github.com/plexe-ai/TinyML/issues), submitting a PR with improvements, or joining the [Discord](https://discord.gg/3czW7BMj) to chat with the team.
+You can get started with [issues](https://github.com/plexe-ai/TinyML/issues), submitting a PR with improvements.
 See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

 ## 7. License